-There are two situations a credit card can increase your interest rate:
+There are two situations in which a credit card can increase your interest rate:

-- the Bank of England base rate goes up and your credit card tracks that rate; or
+- the Bank of England base rate goes up and your credit card tracks that rate.

 If you get a notice of a credit rate increase in 2025, this is NOT because of base rate change as the base rate is falling!
 So see the next section.